 We Create market was born out of necessity for a large, indoor, affordable and covid-safe space for local creatives to exhibit and sell their products during the challenging times of the pandemic.
 Many of the usual trading opportunities became unviable due to the challenges of adhering to strict covid-19 safety regulations in small venues.

-Cllr Steve Pitt, Cabinet Member for Culture and City Development & Deputy Leader at Portsmouth City Council, recognised a dilemma and the urgent need to help.
-He worked to get the support of National Regional Property Group, who manage the old Debenhams Southsea building, as a potential venue to host a market.
-He also asked Portsmouth Creates, a CIC recently established to support Portsmouth’s dynamic cultural scene, to build the collaboration necessary to achieve this.
-He wanted to create a solution to a real issue that had the potential to be resolved by Portsmouth’s creative community coming together to provide the necessary expertise and space.
+Cllr Steve Pitt, Cabinet Member for Culture and City Development & Deputy Leader at Portsmouth City Council, identified the need for immediate support to provide a potential lifeline for those struggling within our creative sector.
+He sought the support of National Regional Property Group, who manage the old Debenhams building in Southsea, and approached Portsmouth Creates, to build the collaboration necessary to achieve a covid-safe indoor market; a practical solution to a real issue by drawing upon the combined resources and expertise of those within Portsmouth’s creative community.

 September’s pilot market (Saturday 12th and Sunday 13th), was a resounding success, and following positive feedback from traders and visitors we expanded the subsequent markets in October and December to utilise the entire ground floor of the building.
 This enabled us to accommodate over 180 local exhibitors over the 3 market weekends with subsidised pitch prices to make it as affordable as possible.
 Unfortunately, the November market was cancelled due to lockdown restrictions, thus we brought all of our exhibitors together online to create a virtual market directory to provide further exposure and sales opportunities and encourage people to continue to shop locally from the comfort of their homes.